Tom Waits

 Nighttime in Greenwich Village.

-After Son of Sam had been arrested, the New York City black out resulting in thousands of fires and riots mainly in the Bronx, and the release of “Star Wars.”
+After Son of Sam had been arrested, the heat wave, the New York City blackout resulting in riots and thousands of fires mainly in the Bronx, and the release of “Star Wars,” I’d worked late, taken the 6 train, and walked three blocks to my apartment.

-They both started posing a bit, Waits started voguing, then we went to the Cedar Tavern.
+They both started posing a bit; Waits started voguing, then we went to the Cedar Tavern.

 “Foreign Affairs” came out that September.
-On the back cover, it says, “Thanks to Norman Savage, David “Doc” Feuer and Bobby Savage.
+On the back cover, it says, “Thanks to Norman Savage, David ‘Doc’ Feuer, and Bobby Savage.
 I’ll see you in Coney Island.”

-“Jersey Girl” on “Heart Attack and Vine” came out in 1980— later Shore-ized perfectly by Bruce Springsteen.
+“Jersey Girl” on “Heart Attack and Vine” came out in 1980—later Shore-ized perfectly by Bruce Springsteen.
 Tom wrote it for Kathleen Brennan, who became his wife and music partner.
 Doc’s phone number is listed upside down on the front cover.
 When asked why by Stephen Peebles in a 1980 interview, Tom said, “That’s not his real number.
-I can give it to you if you want…Actually, I put my phone number on the back of a record once and got lots of phone calls from people with real clinical problems.
+I can give it to you if you want… Actually, I put my phone number on the back of a record once and got lots of phone calls from people with real clinical problems.
 I never really knew what to say to them.
-So, I told Doc I’d put his number on there and he could handle ’em.”
+So I told Doc I’d put his number on there and he could handle ’em.”

-Tom sat down, rippled the keys for a while, then yelled out, “What do you wanna’ hear?
+Tom sat down, rippled the keys for a while, then yelled out, “What do you wanna hear?
 New or old?”

-“Old,” they yelled.
+“Old,” people yelled.

-In the second encore, his son, Casey, played the drums for “I’m Big In Japan.”
+In the second encore, his son Casey played the drums for “I’m Big In Japan.”
 When Tom left the stage for the last time, he pointed behind him and yelled, “That’s my son.”

 Never could get over not riding that Cyclone with him.